 Antimicrobials have been used extensively in intensive poultry operations to minimize disease and improve growth and feed utilization.
 However, the industry is currently evaluating alternatives to chemical therapeutics.
 It should be pointed out that antimicrobial practices do not extend to production of commercial eggs and the meat industry must adhere to stringent guidelines with regard to drug withdrawal periods before marketing.

 There is much controversy in regard to the impact of antimicrobials in animal diets on the development of resistant strains of microbes that could directly impact human health and carry over into meat and byproducts.
+Alternatives to in-feed antibiotics mainly include acidifier, probiotics, prebiotics, herbal products, immune-modulators and also feed enzymes.

 Feed enzymes